prachimishra1/Retinal-Vessel-Segmentation-and-Early-Stage-Diabetic-Retinopathy-Classification/README.md

-#"VascuDR-Net:: A Dual-Stage U-Net Framework for Retinal Vessel Segmentation and Early Diabetic Retinopathy Detection"
+##VascuDR-Net

-**SegClassNet is a deep learning system that performs **retinal vessel segmentation** and **early-stage diabetic retinopathy (DR) classification** in a single pipeline.
-Designed with a U-Net-based architecture and attention mechanisms, it supports robust clinical insights from fundus images.
+***A Dual-Stage U-Net Framework for Retinal Vessel Segmentation and Early Diabetic Retinopathy Detection

 ---